prisoka/toy-problems/README.md

 From everyone's submission, I will choose the most instructive toy problems.
 Those we'll solve as a group.

 ## Template
 To submit your toy problem, please follow template.js's example.
+Best is to name your js file after the toy problem's name.

 Commit your toy problems to the correct directory!
 Please with cheese.